-Besides using the percent calculator on this page, there are basically two different ways to calculate percentages: Using a shortcut method, and using a proportion method.
+Besides using the percent calculator on this site, there are basically two different ways to calculate percentages:

 To find what percentage a first number is of a second number, the shortcut method is to simply divide the first number (numerator) by the second number (denominator).
 This will yield a decimal number, which can then be converted into a percentage.